srama2512/novel-vqa/README.md

 4. Run the remaining scripts in `000_create_dataset` in the sequential order specified by setting the correct path parameters.

 Note that the random seed was initially not set for generating the data.
 As a result, the exact data may not be replicable.
-To ensure reproducability, we have provided the data split that we obtained [here](https://drive.google.com/drive/folders/0B_zNnwTk0MVydVRtQTgtbTl5M0k?usp=sharing).
+**To ensure reproducability, we have provided the data split that we obtained [here](https://drive.google.com/drive/folders/0B_zNnwTk0MVydVRtQTgtbTl5M0k?usp=sharing)**.
-The files without any special tagging are the original VQA data split.
-The files with `_novel_old` tag are the splits used for our CVPR acceptance paper.
-The files with `_novel_new` tag are the corrected splits with 5% of questions removed.
-The code to correct the dataset is provided in `005_correction_to_dataset`.
+The files with *_orig* are the original VQA data split.
+The files with *_novel_v1* tag are the splits used for our CVPR acceptance paper.
+The files with *_novel_v2* tag are the corrected splits with ~8% of questions removed.
+The code we used to correct the dataset is provided in `005_correction_to_dataset`.
+A detailed report regarding the changes and updated results will be made available soon.

 # Generated Vocabularies
 We have provided the vocabularies we used for all our experiments in `vocabs/`.
 It contains the train (`vocab_train.json`),